expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 ##### TOOLBOX
 The TOOLBOX creates a toggle switch.
 Because scripting has been neglected when compared to modding we can only have two values available in a toolbox, unfortunately.

+The value returned from this element is a boolean value.
 ```sqf
 //Subtypes: YESNO, ENABLED
 //YESNO creates selections of NO or YES